|Motto:||Fides in duce obligat.|

 48,911.12 sq. mi.

-Faeland, officially Fáel, is a country in Western Europe.
-It occupies the entirety of the island of Faeland and its smaller surrounding islands, bordered to the west and north by the Atlantic Ocean and the Celtic Sea respectively, and to the east and south by the Bay of Biscay, approximately 150 miles from both France and Spain.
-The territory of the country covers the entirety of the island and the surrounding islets, totaling 20,594 sq. miles and has a temperate seasonal climate.
+Fáel, Fêrlagne, or more commonly in English: "Faeland", (Eng.
+IPA: fwaɪl (listen), fɛrˈlɑ̃ɲ (listen) or fwaɪˈlænd (listen); pron. respelling: FWEYEL, fer-LONG-uh or FWAY-land) is a sovereign state in the Atlantic Ocean, off the north-western coast of continental Europe.
+It occupies the entirety of the island of Faeland and its smaller surrounding islands, bordered to the west and north by the Atlantic Ocean and the Celtic Sea, and to the east and south by the Bay of Biscay, approximately 230 and 260 miles, respectively, from the coasts of France and Spain.
+As the crow flies, the main island is approximately 701 km from north to south (435.6 miles, comparable to the length of Portugal).
+The territory of the country covers the entirety of the island and the surrounding islets, totalling 20,594 sq. miles and has a temperate seasonal climate.
 Faelish territory also includes the Corioles Islands in the North Atlantic.
 With approximately 18,040,756 inhabitants, it is a densely populated country for its size.

-Faeland is a directorial federation comprised of nearly autonomous states, considered to be constitutionally sovereign and independent of each other.
+Fáel is a directorial confederation comprised of autonomous Member States, considered to be constitutionally sovereign and independent of one another.
 While the states do operate nearly independently, there is much cooperation between all polities, and citizens of any state are granted full rights to travel to any other Member State of the federation.

-While the constitution provides the only official name as "Fáel" (the ancient indigenous name for the island), a constitutional act provided an official description of the country as the Federated Republics of Faeland in 1935, amended in 1955 to the Federated States of Faeland, to account for the re-establishment of a monarchy in one of the member states (cf. Kingdom of Faeland).
+While the constitution provides the only official name as "Fáel" (the ancient indigenous name for the island), a constitutional act provided an official description of the country as the Federated Republics of Faeland in 1935, amended in 1955 to the Faelish Confederation (in legal texts: Foedus Valanensis), to account for the re-establishment of a monarchy in one of the member states (cf. Kingdom of Faeland).

-Faeland is a member of the United Nations but, as a staunchly neutral country, has opted out of inclusion in the European Union.
-Despite this, it has adopted the Euro alongside its national and local currencies, and conforms occasionally to many of the economic practices of the E.U.
-It should be remembered, however, that where some states may conform, others may not, creating for a patchwork of economic laws (Oddly, free trade within the country largely negates the ill effects of some states' practices).
-While some in Faeland see joining the E.U. as a necessity to progress, no steps can be taken until there is unilateral consensus among the member states, which is not easily achieved.
+Faeland is a member of the United Nations but as a neutral nation has opted out of inclusion in the European Union.
+Despite this, it has adopted the Euro alongside its national and local currencies (see: Faeland and the Euro), and conforms occasionally to the economic practices of the E.U.
+It should be noted, however, that where some member states may conform to E.U. standards, none are obliged to do so, creating for a patchwork of economic standards (free trade within Fáel, however, largely negates the ill effects of certain states' practices).
+While some in Fáel see joining the E.U. as necessary for progress, no steps can be taken to do so until there is unilateral consensus among the member states, which is not easily achieved.
+In recent years, however, economists have claimed Fáel has moved farther from membership as it continues to reshape its economy along increasingly non-capitalist lines.

-The Federated States have a long history of neutrality— they have never been in a state of war internationally since 1925.
+The Federated States have a long history of neutrality— they have not declared war since 1925.
 Faeland comprises several linguistic and cultural regions.
 Faels, Vallones, Irish, Spanish, English, Portuguese, Norwegians, and French are all present.
 The Federated States therefore do not form a nation in the sense of a common ethnic or linguistic identity.
 The strong sense of belonging to the country is founded on the common historical background, shared values (socialism, direct democracy, neutrality) and a proud sense of self-determination for their long-occupied island.
 The establishment of the Federated States then, was an act of anti-colonialism and sodality more so than nationalism.

 The earliest recorded name for the island of Faeland (as a whole) was listed by the Greek geographer Hecataeus of Miletus in the 5th century BCE in his Περίοδος γῆς ("Travels round the Earth" or "World Survey') as "Bounessos," meaning "mountain-island."
 This name was given over by the Massaliotes —Greek colonists of southern Gaul— as a calque from the Gaulish name Đliapoelen.